TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 102/Psalms 102.24.md

 ---

-I said, O my God, take me not away in the midst of my days: Thy years are throughout all generations.
+I said, "My God, don't take me away in the midst of my days.
+Your years are throughout all generations.